eefscheef/ISEP-questions-demo/Backend/question1.md

 - System Design
 ---

-Why does the monolithic architecture not eat the microservice oriented architecture?
+Why does the monolithic architecture not simply eat the microservice oriented architecture?
+Is it stupid?

 - [ ] Monolithic architecture is more scalable than microservices.
 - [x] Microservices architecture allows independent scaling of components, while monolithic does not.